By on 2021-07-24 -

 Toyota Prius - Used

-But under the skin were a number of major improvements that made it an expensive but realistic alternative to low emission diesels.
+At the time it came out it was an expensive but realistic petrol electric hybrid alternative to low emission diesels.

 The combination delivers good performance when working in tandem, covering the 0-60 sprint in 10.4 seconds.
 Yet the government average consumption is 72 miles per gallon, with emissions of just 89 grammes per kilometre of carbon dioxide.